jonmon6691/threatmodels/threatmodels/pages/pgp.md

 Notably thunderbird with the enigmail extension makes PGP quite usable.
 However, thunderbird is not actively developed.
-Further, this combination does not solve the problem of a recipient needing to use PGP in order to recieve an encrypted message.
+Further, this combination does not solve the problem of a recipient needing to use PGP in order to receive an encrypted message.

-For these reasons, the conveience of PGP is listed as low.
+For these reasons, the convenience of PGP is listed as low.

 # Authentication